mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 #### In Process

-When a Job is started in process, a separate .NET thread is created within the current process and the new batch job runs in that separate thread.
+When a Job is started in process via the `BatchJobProfile.StartInProcess()` method, a separate .NET thread is created within the current process and the new batch job runs in that separate thread.

 ![Starting Job Immediately in Process](images/starting-job-immediately-in-process.jpg){:width="65%"}

 _Starting Job Immediately in Process_

+<a name="{out-of-process}"></a>

 #### Out of Process

-If the Job is started out of process, a new OS process is created and the Batch Job runs in the new process.
+If the Job is started out of process via the `BatchJobProfile.StartOutOfProcess()` method, a new OS process is created and the Batch Job runs in the new process.

 ![Starting Job Immediately out of Process](images/starting-job-immediately-out-of-process.jpg){:width="65%"}

 _Starting Job Immediately out of Process_

+The entry point for the new process is the [ASNA.QSys.MonaBatchHost](#monabatchhost) executable.

 ## Monarch Batch Subsystem (MBS)